djnavarro/essays/content/post/hidden-loss/index.md

 :::::
 </p>

 There isn't really a neat way to wrap up this story, to be honest.
 It's not a story where there are good people and bad people.
 It's not a story where there's a simple moral, or any simple answers.
 But it's one that deserves to be told, and one that deserves to be understood.
-What my partner went through during my transition was horrific, and her loss went entirely unnoticed.
+What my partner went through during my transition was heartbreaking, and her loss went entirely unnoticed.
 Her pain is still there.
 Her grief is still real.

 She deserved better then.
 She deserves better now.